Tag Archive for: parenting

 3. Talk around the family table

-Ask your students what’s bothering them about their school year so far?
+Ask your students what’s bothering them about their school year so far.

 What are they enjoying?
 And in turn, tell them what’s going on in your life.

-Our homes need to be a haven where we gather consistently with our people over meals and speak truth and love to one another.
+Our homes need to be a haven where we gather consistently with our people over meals and speak the truth and love to one another.

 4. Encourage contribution